jameshfisher/jameshfisher.com/_posts/2017-02-18-what-are-setjmp-longjmp.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  `setjmp` and `longjmp` in C bypass normal function call and return flow, allowing a function to return to a previously saved state.
+  `setjmp` saves the current execution context, and `longjmp` restores it.
 ---

 Normal program flow in C follows function calls and branching constructs (`if`, `while` etc).
 The functions `setjmp` and `longjmp` introduce another kind of program flow.